 Protecting your investment

-We pride ourselves on selling the finest inflatables available, and Cutting Edge Creations-brand inflatables are known for their durability (seriously, ask anyone).
+We pride ourselves on selling the finest inflatables available.
+Cutting Edge Creations-brand inflatables are known for their durability (seriously, ask anyone).
 That said, here’s a bit of reality: inflatable products aren’t made with steel and rivets.
 They’re made by hand, sewn together with thread and are going to suffer from occasional wear and tear, depending on how often they’re used.
 Be prepared for this to happen to your equipment.
 Your inflatable, no matter who makes it, is most likely going to need at least a minor repair in the first year.
 It’s important to be aware of the required maintenance for inflatables.

 That said, there are some things you can do to mitigate this.
 First and foremost, choose a reputable inflatable manufacturer that uses durable materials.
 Do they use only 18oz vinyl?
 Are the seams double-stitched?
-Does the inflatable use replaceable wear covers?
+Does the inflatable have replaceable wear covers?
 How good is the warranty?
 What’s covered and what isn’t covered?

 Would you drive across the country without a spare tire?
 Have a backup “spare” inflatable.